 Dr Gungun Lin is an NHMRC Early Career Fellow at the Institute for Biomedical Materials and Devices (IBMD) at the University of Technology Sydney (UTS).
 Before joining UTS, he completed his Master Degree at the University of Ulm in Germany in 2010 and his PhD degree at the Leibniz Institute for Solid State and Materials Research Dresden (IFW Dresden) in Germany in 2016.
-His PhD research involved the development of next-generation biomedical screening technologies, i.e. magnetic flow cytometry, as well as flexible magnetoelectronics for environmental sensing.
+His PhD research involved the development of new high-throughput bio-screening technologies, i.e. magnetic flow cytometry, as well as shapeable magnetoelectronics.
 His research is recognised by several honours and awards, including the Ehrenfried Walther von Tschirnhaus Medal in 2017, Summa Cum Laude (the highest honour) for the doctoral dissertation, a prestigious 2015 National Award for Outstanding Chinese Students Abroad.
 Dr Lin is the member of the ARC Research Hub for IDEAL (Integrated Devices for End-user Analysis at Low levels).
-Over the last five years, Dr Gungun Lin has published in high impact journals, including Chem, Advanced Materials, Lab on a Chip and Small.

 Dr Lin explores the interface between materials and device engineering, microfluidics, and analytical chemistry to research on:

 (1) lab-on-a-chip technologies and biomedical devices for early disease detection, high-throughput screening

 (2) soft matter for designing smart functional materials, including emulsions, particles, soft membranes, fibres, substrates or scaffolds for biosensing, tissue engineering, environmental monitoring, wearable and implantable applications